sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Include PDF documents in LaTeX
+Short desc    : Include PDF documents in LaTeX
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : This package simplifies the inclusion of external multi-page
+Descript     : This package simplifies the inclusion of external multi-page
              : PDF documents in LaTeX documents.
 Pages may be freely selected
              : and similar to psnup it is possible to put several logical
              : pages onto each sheet of paper.
 Furthermore a lot of hypertext